List of The 100 characters

-The series stars Eliza Taylor as Clarke Griffin, as well as Paige Turco, Leevy Lopez, Eli Goree, Marie Avgeropoulos, Bob Morley, Kelly Hu (who was dropped from the series after the first episode), Christopher Larkin, Devon Bostick, Isaiah Washington, and Henry Ian Cusick.
+The series stars Eliza Taylor as Clarke Griffin, as well as Paige Turco, Thomas McDonell, Eli Goree, Marie Avgeropoulos, Bob Morley, Kelly Hu (who was dropped after the first episode due to budget cuts), Christopher Larkin, Devon Bostick, Isaiah Washington, and Henry Ian Cusick.
 Lindsey Morgan and Ricky Whittle, who recurred in the first season, joined the main cast for the second season.
 Richard Harmon was promoted to the main cast in the third season, after recurring in the first and second seasons.
 Zach McGowan, who recurred in the third, was promoted to the main cast for the fourth season.
 Tasya Teles was promoted to the main cast in the series' fifth season, after appearing as a guest in the second and third seasons, and recurring in the fourth.
 Shannon Kook joined the main cast in the sixth season, after a guest appearance in the fifth.
 JR Bourne and Chuku Modu, who recurred in the sixth season, were promoted to the main cast in the seventh season, whilst Shelby Flannery had a guest appearance in the sixth season before joining the main cast in the seventh.

 The following is a list of characters that have appeared on the television series.
-Although some are named for, or based upon, characters from Kass Morgan's The 100 novel series, there are others created solely for the television series.
+Although some are named for, or based upon, characters from Morgan's The 100 novel series, there are others created solely for the television series.